On December 22, 1984, a thin, blond, seemingly orginary young

 controversial and emotional issues of recent times.

-In Quiet Rage Lillian Rubin brings together all her impressive skills as psychologist and writer.
+Quiet Rage Lillian Rubin brings together all her impressive skills as psychologist and

-She examines Goetz's past childhood experiences and convincingly traces the forces and
+writer.
+She examines Goetz's past childhood experiences and convincingly traces the forces

 But this book is more than the story of one quiet man moved to violence.
 It also illuminates